Skip to main content

 Who owns the work I produce?

 Modules and tooling produced through the program are released open-source for free academic and educational use.
 The intent is to produce ESCALATE training modules that can be used to teach cybersecurity and networking courses.
 CAIDA will maintain the work after the program concludes.
+Some projects may lead to a co-authored publication, depending on the scope of what's built.
+This is not guaranteed.

 If the program sounds like something you would want to spend a summer on, we would like to hear from you.
 Applications are open through May 31, 2026.